 If you are unsure if what happened to you was an act of medical negligence, contact our stroke misdiagnosis claims team who will take the time to listen with empathy and advise if you have a valid compensation claim.

 Devonshires Claims’ highly experienced experts will support you through the whole process of obtaining compensation if you have experienced negligent care or treatment relating to your stroke.
-For more information or to start your free case evaluation, contact our ‘No Win No Fee’ medical negligence solicitors today on 0333 900 8787, email firstname.lastname@example.org or complete our online form.
+For more information or to start your free case evaluation, contact our ‘No Win No Fee’ medical negligence solicitors today on 0333 900 8787, email firstname.lastname@example.org or complete our online contact form.

 - Vos T, Barber RM, Bell B, et al. Global, regional, and national incidence, prevalence, and years lived with disability for 301 acute and chronic diseases and injuries in 188 countries, 1990–2013: a systematic analysis for the Global Burden of Disease Study 2013.
 The Lancet.
 2015;386(9995):743-800